Non-Crumbly Whole Grain Sandwich Bread

 This recipe requires one extra step, but that step makes all the difference.

-Our time is precious.
+This is because our time is precious.

-I either try to find a quality sprouted or organic bread for around $3-4/loaf, or we get Kroger markdowns – because if I am going to buy bread that is bad for us, I am certainly not going to pay full price.
+I either try to find a quality sprouted or organic bread for around $3-4/loaf, or we get Kroger markdowns – because if I am going to buy bread that is bad for us, I am certainly not going to pay full price!

-Why You Should Make This Bread:
+Make This Whole Grain Sandwich Bread:

 The overnight soak makes the whole grain texture of this bread far less crumbly than many other homemade whole wheat bread recipes.
 This is my favorite whole grain sandwich bread.
 It’s no Wonder Bread, but white bread from the store isn’t our goal anyway.